Adaptive Inertia: Disentangling the Effects of Adaptive Learning Rate and Momentum: Analysis of Momentum Dynamics

-\end{theorem} By comparing Theorems \ref{pr:ddiffusion} and \ref{pr:Momentum}, we notice that, SGD escapes saddle points only due to the diffusion effect (similar to the second term in Equation \eqref{eq:momentumsaddle}), but Momentum provides an additional momentum drift effect (the first term in Equation \eqref{eq:momentumsaddle}) for passing through saddle points \citep{wang2019escaping}.
-This momentum drift effect has not been mathematically revealed before.
+By comparing Theorems \ref{pr:ddiffusion} and \ref{pr:Momentum}, we notice that, SGD escapes saddle points only due to the diffusion effect (similar to the second term in Equation \eqref{eq:momentumsaddle}), but Momentum provides an additional momentum drift effect (the first term in Equation \eqref{eq:momentumsaddle}) for passing through saddle points \citep{wang2019escaping}.
+This momentum drift effect has not been mathematically revealed before, to the best of our knowledge.

-\textbf{Momentum escapes minima.} We first introduce two classical assumptions for minima selection analysis.
+\textbf{Momentum escapes minima.} We first introduce two classical assumptions.

 \begin{assumption}[Quasi-Equilibrium Approximation] The system is in quasi-equilibrium near minima. \end{assumption} \begin{assumption}[Low Temperature Approximation] The system is under low temperature (small gradient noise). \end{assumption}